 Since joining the University in 1997 Dominic has been primarily engaged in exploring the relationships between the media, communication and politics.
 He co-founded and then convened the UK Political Studies Association's Media Politics Group for a decade and subsequently served as Chair of the International Political Science Association’s Research Committee for Political Communication.
 He also helped launch the Journal of Political Marketing, serving as its first European Editor and on its editorial board as well as those of the Journal of Public Affairs and the Central European Journal of Communication.
 His work has been translated into French, Italian, Romanian and Spanish.
 Currently He is lead editor of the Political Communication series of books, a volume of which has appeared after every British General Election since 1979.
 He served as an expert witness during the UK Competition Commission inquiry into BSkyB’s controversial acquisition of ITV shares.

-Dominic's primary research interest in political communication involves work on how different news media cover British politics and, more particularly, campaigns.
-He has been involved in extensive content analyses of UK General Elections that first started two decades ago and 2015 will be his sixth campaign study.
-An important dimension of this work, co-authored with David Deacon, has been to track and analyze the changing patterns of press partisanship.
-Gone are the stark (and literally) black and white declarations that typified the ‘Tory press’ during the Thatcher era.
-Eventually these eulogies were in part replaced by a so-called ‘Tony press’ whose endorsements were characteristically more qualified in their support of Blair (rather than his party).
-Central to this process have been those newspapers controlled by Rupert Murdoch and more recently he has explored the hacking scandal through focusing on that proprietor’s relationship with successive governments.
+Dominic has been involved in successive CRCC studies into how legacy news media cover politics and, more particularly, UK campaigns.
+He has been involved in extensive content analyses of British General Elections that first started two decades ago and, most recently, have included the momentous 2016 ‘Brexit’ Referendum together with the 2017 and 2019 campaigns.
+An important dimension to this work, co-authored with David Deacon, has been to track and understand the changing patterns of press partisanship.
+The stark (and literally) black and white declarations that typified the ‘Tory press’ during the Thatcher era have way to a so-called ‘Tony press’ whose endorsements were characteristically more qualified in their support of Blair (rather than his party).
+Recent elections have seen something of a return to the kind of partisanship witnessed in the 1980s, and the project is continuing to examine how contemporary print editorialising compares with that from previous periods.

 Dominic's interest in the electoral process derives from earlier work on campaigning.
 His monograph The Politics of Marketing of the Labour Party placed the so-called ‘New’ party’s approach in historical context by demonstrating how its embrace of professional techniques and expertise was - contrary to a received wisdom promoted by Philip Gould, Peter Mandelson and others - more a case of evolution than revolution.
 The book was well received: ‘excellent study’ (Ivor Gaber, Journalism); ‘scrupulously well-researched, well-written and clearly argued… demolishes a number of myths’ (Eric Shaw, Public Administration); 'a superb book.
 It whets the appetite — at least it did mine — leaving me wanting to know more about the Labour Party in the past... all good books leave you hungry.
 This one certainly does' (David Coates, British Politics).